-School Meals are £1.96 a day payable or £9.80 a week.
-This is payable weekly in advance in the following ways:
+School Meals are only £1.96 a day or £9.80 a week.
+This is payable in advance in the following ways:

 - Put the money in an envelope stating your child's name and the amount you are paying and then send to the school office/reception.

-- Through the ONLINE PAYMENTS page on this website.
-Please note that you can only pay a minimum £19.60 using this method.
+- Through School Gateway which you can find on our ONLINE PAYMENTS page on this website.
+Please note that you can only pay a minimum £5.88 using this method.

 Does your child qualify for free school meals?

-Your child will qualify for free schools meals if you're receiving one of the following benefits:
+Your child will qualify for free school meals if they're in full-time education and you receive one of the following benefits:

 - income support

 - child tax credit with no working tax credit and have an income as assessed by the Inland Revenue that does not exceed £16,190 (subject to change annually)